ejbosia/brain-tumor-detection/README.md

 ```

 ### Download the Data

+**This is already included in the repository.
+Follow these steps if you need to download the data again for some reason.**

  1. Download the data from this link: https://www.kaggle.com/ahmedhamada0/brain-tumor-detection/download
  2. Extract the data to the *raw_data* folder
  3. The *raw_data* folder should contain a *yes* folder and a *no* folder